This page describes details of Forward rendering path.

 Note that light groups overlap; for example last per-pixel light blends into per-vertex lit mode so there are less “light popping” as objects and lights move around.

 Additional passes are rendered for each additional per-pixel light that affect this object.
-Lights in these passes can’t have shadows (so in result, Forward Rendering supports one directional light with shadows).
+Lights in these passes by default do not have shadows (so in result, Forward Rendering supports one directional light with shadows), unless multi_compile_fwdadd_fullshadows variant shortcut is used.

 Spherical Harmonics lights are very fast to render.
 They have a tiny cost on the CPU, and are actually free for the GPU to apply (that is, base pass always computes SH lighting; but due to the way SH lights work, the cost is exactly the same no matter how many SH lights are there).